Alik Griffin

 rocket air blaster for cleaningAvailable At: Amazon

-Rocket air blasters, or any blasters are a must-have.
+Rocket air blasters, or any blasters, are a must-have.
 This is your first line of offense for removing dust from your sensor.
 It works 90% of the time.
-There are other blasters that are totally fine, I just like this because I can stand them up on the fins on the back and they don’t go rolling away.
-I also do not get an affiliate commission for this product but still recommend it, because it’s that good.
+Other blasters are fine, I just like this because I can stand them up on the fins on the back and they don’t go rolling away.

 Micro-Fiber Cleaning Cloths 6-Pack

 This is a nice six-pack.
-I’ve bought it a few times since I like to replace them after a while since they get dirty and collect oil over time.
+I’ve bought them a few times because I like to replace them after a while.
+They get dirty and collect oil over time.

 Sensor Brush